Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +2000

+- Duke is 10th-best in the country in terms of its odds to win the national championship (+2000), but only 13th-best, according to computer rankings.

-- The Volunteers have the same odds to win the national championship now, from +2500 at the beginning of the season to +2500.
+- The Blue Devils were +1600 to win the national championship at the start of the season, and have now fallen to +2000, which is the 80th-biggest change in the country.

-- Based on its moneyline odds, Tennessee has a 3.8% chance of winning the national championship.
+- With odds of +2000, Duke has been given a 4.8% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.